JAmcevoy/Peace_of_Mind/README.md

   - This page will allow the user to get signed up to Love Running to start their running journey with the community.
 The user will be able to specify if they would like to take part in road, trail, or both types of running.
 The user will be asked to submit their full name and email address.
   - When selected the submit button background goes black letting the user know they have selected it successfully.
   - I limited the ages field to a max of 99 and a minimum of 1, this will prevent any numbers over 3 digits from being submitted.
-  - I tested all other field validation and I could not submit until all was filled out including the radio buttons.
-I done this using the required property

 ![Sign Up](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/form.JPG)